-Aysha Kala’s relationship with BAFTA started in 2015 when she was named as one of the Breakthrough Brits, our initiative aimed at helping emerging talent take their next step up the career ladder.
-She earned her place shortly after starring as the recurring character of Sooni in hit drama series Indian Summers (Channel 4), although she made her small screen debut in season eight of Paul Abbott’s Shameless (Channel 4) in 2011.
+Aysha Kala’s relationship with BAFTA started in 2015 when she was named as a BAFTA Breakthrough, earning her place shortly after starring as the recurring character of Sooni in hit drama series Indian Summers (Channel 4), although she made her small screen debut in season eight of Paul Abbott’s Shameless (Channel 4) in 2011.

-A graduate of the Royal Welsh College of Music & Drama, Aysha clearly has a love for the theatre as well as appearing onscreen.
-Her stage work includes Djinns of Eidgah at the Royal Court; Khadija is 18 at the Finborough Theatre, for which she was nominated for an Offie (The Off West End Theatre Awards); and Much Ado About Nothing for the Royal Shakespeare Company, which won her an Ian Charleson Award.
+A graduate of the Royal Welsh College of Music & Drama, Aysha’s stage work includes Djinns of Eidgah at the Royal Court; Khadija is 18 at the Finborough Theatre, for which she was nominated for an Offie (The Off West End Theatre Awards); and Much Ado About Nothing for the Royal Shakespeare Company, which won her an Ian Charleson Award.
 She made her theatre directorial debut with Dismissed as part of The Upsetters short plays at London’s Bunker Theatre in 2019.

 Aysha will be making a return to our screens this year in the brand new series of Aziz Ansari’s Master of None (Netflix), and BBC favourite, Call the Midwife.